zero-meta/EasyClangComplete/docs/settings.md

 ## Common path wildcards
 Every path variable in settings can contain wildcards:

+- Any of [Sublime Text variables](https://www.sublimetext.com/docs/3/build_systems.html#variables).
+Most common ones:
-- `$project_base_path` is replaced by the full path to the project to which the currently opened view belongs.
+    + `$project_path` is replaced by the full path to the folder of the project to which the currently opened view belongs.
-- `$project_name` is replaced by the name of the current project.
+    + `$project_name` is replaced by the name of the current project.
 - `$clang_version` is replaced by the numeric version of used clang.
 - `~` is replaced by the path to user home directory.
-- `*` when put at the end of folder path expands to all folders in that folder.
-Not recursive.
+- `*` and other glob wildcards can be used everywhere.

 ## Using environmental variables
 In addition to the variables described above, you can use your environment